BLU-Shack/simple.space/.github/pull_request_template.md

 **How does it improve the package's usability?** Place package usability here.
 Or, if it is not a code change, remove this line.

 **Reasoning?** Place reasoning behind it.
-If ONLY JUST a README.md minor change, put "Typo Fixes" OR "Title Rename" OR "Word Replacement"
+If ONLY JUST a README.md minor change, put "Typo Fixes", "Title Rename", and/or "Word Replacement"

 - [ ] Includes changing Library Code.
     - [ ] Includes Minor Changes (includes variable changes, method parameters/properties renamed)